hardikbahri/Vanet/README.md

 Message Reliability Analysis: The simulation incorporates advanced algorithms to analyze the reliability of communication messages exchanged between vehicles.
 Achieving an accuracy of over 90%, this analysis provides valuable insights into the trustworthiness of messages.

-Now run these commands in terminal which is opened in the directory of the project
-               cd frontend
-               cd client
-               npm init vite@latest
-now choose react project then js project and again run
-               npm install
-               npm install -D tailwindcss postcss autoprefixer now after installation
-               cd ..
-               cd ..
-               cd backend
-               npm install mongoose
-               npm install cors
-               npm install express
-               node index.js
-now after installation in backend folder now again come back to frontend/client
-               cd ..
-               cd frontend
-               cd client
-               npm run dev
-The project should come live now just copy paste metamask account addresses in frontend/client/src/context/TransactionContext.jsx from line number 109 in the hashmap as mentioned in the inline comments of the file

-Also input the count of transactions done by you in the allow message transfer section